input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-05-20.md

 ### GOVERNANCE

 After [announcing the winners](https://drive.google.com/file/d/1s3jCE7pmoUujy3ASMia-UhFl2KLi_hnf/view) from Fund8, **Project Catalyst** is moving fast towards the start of Fund9.
-At the Catalyst Townhall, the team together with Charles Hoskinson announced the launch of Fund9 on June 1st.
+At the Catalyst Townhall, the team announced the launch of Fund9 on June 1st.
 Users are welcome to [register their interest here](https://bit.ly/3rCicSR).
 With $16M ada available for grants and ecosystem rewards, Project Catalyst is expecting over 1,000 proposals - building on Cardano has never been livelier.

 In the meantime, the team are busy onboarding the hundreds of successful Fund8 projects.